• Skip to primary navigation

 During its time at Ascot, the race went by many different names.
 It was first run as the Green Shield Stakes and then the Argos Star Fillies’ Mile after that company changed its name.
 The name subsequently changed a few more times with sponsorship taken over by Hoover, Brent Walker, Meon Valley Stud and Shadwell before Dubai were introduced as the primary sponsor following its move to the Future Champions Festival.

-Chart Showing the Race Sponsors of the Fillies' Mile Between 1973 and 2022
+Chart Showing the Race Sponsors of the Fillies' Mile Between 1973 and 2023

 The introduction of the two day Future Champions Festival in 2015 has been a real boon to the Fillies’ Mile.
-It required another move in the schedule after hosting was transferred from Ascot to Newmarket but that has been more than worth it with an increase in the prize fund to £528,750 (2022) and a steady stream of some of the best two year old fillies in racing.
+It required another move in the schedule after hosting was transferred from Ascot to Newmarket but that has been more than worth it with an increase in the prize fund to £500,000 (2023) and a steady stream of some of the best two year old fillies in racing.

 Future Success Becoming More Likely

 Top class fillies have always headed first to Ascot and then Newmarket for the Fillies’ Mile.
 The list of winners includes many who were the superstar fillies of their generation such as Oh So Sharp who completed the Fillies’ Triple Crown in 1985.
-In more recent years Minding has won the Fillies’ Mile before winning the 1,000 Guineas whilst 2019 Guineas winner, Hermosa, finished second in the Fillies’ Mile.
+In more recent years Minding has won the Fillies’ Mile before winning the 1,000 Guineas and the Epsom Oaks whilst 2019 Guineas winner, Hermosa, finished second in the Fillies’ Mile.

-Dual Fillies’ Mile & 1000 Guineas Winners: 1973 – 2022
+Dual Fillies’ Mile & 1000 Guineas Winners: 1973 – 2024

 Horse Trainer Fillies’ Mile Win 1000 Guineas Win